-The Group's business activities would not be possible advancement of women.
-Curre without its employees.
+The Group's business activities would not be possible without its employees.
 Recruiting and employment is an important aspect underpinning the stable continuity of our business operations.
 Through new recruitment upon graduation and career recruitment, we aim to secure appropriate human resources.